GiuliaTeggi/serverless-notes-app/README.md

 A note-taking application with auth0 authentication built on AWS using the serverless framework.

 I am building this app to learn more about serverless and AWS services.
+I'm also trying out Material UI for the first time, so I can compare it to Semantic UI React which I have more experience with.

 🚧 Work in progress 🚧